genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateSummaryViewReportDet.md

 The value to be placed in the subtotal field is determined by the group aggregation function, for the numeric column.
 You can specify the type of aggregation for each numeric column: Group Calculation, Maximum, Minimum, Sum (default).

-To specify the type of subtotaling, double-click in the **Group Aggregation Function** cell for the column, and select the function from the drop-down list.
+To specify the type of subtotaling, click in the **Group Aggregation Function** cell for the column, and select the function from the drop-down list.

 - **Maximum** returns the maximum column value for each unique sort key value.
 - **Minimum** returns the minimum column value for each unique sort key value.